-Sacrificing hours to get your hair looking just right isn’t the way to go; certainly not when the right styling tools are in your possession.
-A great hair dryer can speed up the getting ready process and leave you with stylish results that complement your cut.
-Nowadays, the best hair dryers are more than just a stream of heat with a cold shot button; they are often equipped with additional features like specialty attachments, portability options, sensitive heat settings, and more.
-You can use them to tame flyaways quickly, maintain curl definition, or achieve a professional-looking blowout from the comfort of your home.
+Sacrificing hours to get your hair looking just right isn’t the way to go; certainly not when styling tools—like a great hair dryer—are in your possession.
+The right hair dryer can speed up getting ready and give you stylish results that complement your cut.
+Nowadays, hair dryers are more than just a heat stream with a cold shot button; they are often equipped with additional features like specialty attachments, portability options, sensitive heat settings, and more.
+You can use the best hair dryers to tame flyaways quickly, maintain curl definition, or achieve a professional-looking blowout from the comfort of your home.

 - Best overall: Harry Josh Pro Tools Pro Dryer 2000

 - Best for fine hair: John Paul Mitchell Neuro Tourmaline Hair Dryer

 - Best for thick hair: ghd Helios Hair Dryer

 - Best for damaged hair: Elchim 3900 Healthy Ionic Hair Dryer

 - Best accessory-packed hair dryer: Dyson Airwrap Complete Styler

 - Best budget: Remington D3190 Damage Protection